oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-common-design-principles-part-2---example/rule.md

 ```

 Figure: Good Example - Each class has a single responsibility
 Additionally, code that has high coupling violates the Dependency Inversion principle.
-This makes code difficult to change​ but can be resolved by implementing the Inversion of Control **\*and\*** Dependency Injection patterns.
+This makes code difficult to change but can be resolved by implementing the Inversion of Control **\*and\*** Dependency Injection patterns.

 TODO: Replace example with TailSpin